By Karen Carnabucci, LCSW, TEP

 As a psychotherapist, I often think about his powerful observation when I work with people who have suffered various kinds of trauma.
 His comment continues to prove true as I hear stories from people who have been affected deeply by trauma, whether war, abuse, crime or a severe accident.

-After survival, however, the person continues to feel the reverberations of the event.
+After survival, however, the person's injured nervous system continues to feel the reverberations of the event.
 These after-effects may show up in many ways.

 Hypervigilance.
 Keeping highly watchful is an important survival skill in wartime.
 In ordinary life, however, this watchfulness creates huge problems; the veteran is unable to relax and perhaps may find himself or herself suspicious of others, having difficulty in crowds and certain situations, even close relationships.